Ticket types and capacities Follow

 This is your ticket fee.
 If you choose to specify a ticketing fee, it will not be added on top of the price, but will be specified as a fee included in the price.
 Normally this is not necessary and you can leave this at 0.

-Here you can specify the product's VAT level.
-Just as the ticket fee, this will not be added on top of the price, but as a specification of the price.
+Here you can specify the product's VAT level which will be displayed on your invoices.
+Just like the ticket fee, this will not be added on top of the price, but be recorded as a specification of the price.
+If you are unsure of which VAT level to use please consult with your accountant or bookkeeper.

 Available tickets of this type (required)

-This is the total amount of tickets you have to sell for this ticket type.
+This is the total amount of tickets you wish to sell for this ticket type.
 Keep in mind that the capacity explained above will also limit how many tickets can be sold.

 Max Tickets per order (required)